Circular Economy Procurement: A Step-by-Step Guide for Offices

 Key Takeaways

-Ready to implement circular procurement for your office?
-Talk to NORNORM about our circular model
+Looking to strengthen your circular procurement policy on office furniture?
+Talk to NORNORM about how our model supports your reporting requirements.

 FAQs